no1cthis/holywater/README.md

   - `routing/`: Resource routing configuration for the application.
   - `schemas/`: JSON schemas and utilities for data modeling.
   - `utils/`: General utility functions for tasks like image processing and uploads.

-## Contributing
-Contributions are welcome!
-Please follow the standard Git workflow for submitting changes.